2021 Nobel Prize in Literature

 The 2021 Nobel Prize in Literature was awarded to the Tanzanian-born British novelist Abdulrazak Gurnah (born 1948) who the Swedish Academy members praised "for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee in the gulf between cultures and continents."
 The winner was announced on October 7, 2021, by Mats Malm, permanent secretary of the Swedish Academy.

 He is the second black African writer to win the prize since 1986 laureate Wole Soyinka, and the 4th black writer since 1993 laureate Toni Morrison.
 He also is the 13th British writer and the 6th writer from Africa (including Doris Lessing, from Zimbabwe) to become a Nobel laureate in Literature.

 Laureate

 Gurnah was born to a Muslim family of Yemeni descent in the Sultanate of Zanzibar (present-day Tanzania).
 During his teenage years, a coup in 1964 overthrew the Arab rulers on the island that led to a political upheaval and the persecution of Arab citizens in the following years.
 To escape the dangers, he left his country at the age of 18, becoming a refugee in England, arriving in 1968.
 There he obtained British citizenship and became professor of English and postcolonial literature.
 He authored a number of novels which includes Paradise (1994), By the Sea (2001), Desertion (2005), and Afterlives (2020), all of which depict a culturally diversified East Africa specifically highlighting the refugee's disruption and plight in immigration and during colonization.

+Pre-announcement speculations

+According to Nicer Odds, who compile odds from various betting sites, favourite to win the 2021 Nobel Prize in Literature were Romanian author Mircea Cărtărescu, followed by Japanese Haruki Murakami, Russian Lyudmila Ulitskaya, Canadian Anne Carson, Kenyan Ngũgĩ wa Thiong'o, French Annie Ernaux (awarded in 2022), Canadian Margaret Atwood, Guadeloupe Maryse Condé, Hungarians László Krasznahorkai (awarded in 2025) and Péter Nádas, Antiguan Jamaica Kincaid, Americans Don De Lillo and Joyce Carol Oates, and Chinese Can Xue.